Reebok’s biggest release of 2020 so far is the exciting Zig Kinetica shoe.

 Once on the foot the Zig Kinetica offers a very comfortable and snug feel with no unwanted space, slippage, hotspots or rubbing.
 The feel remains the same even after weeks of wear given the low stretch nature of the mesh upper.

-A neoprene collar at the top of the Reebok Zig Kinetica enhances its fit but providing a soft transition from the foot to the ankle area.
+A neoprene collar at the top of the Reebok Zig Kinetica enhances its fit by providing a soft transition from the foot to the ankle area.
 It also helps to keep the shoe locked onto the foot regardless of your activity in them.

 Sliding on the Zig Kinetica is quite straightforward with no lace loosening or adjustments required.
 Lace them up afterwards and you’re ready to move.
 Our only recommendation would be for Reebok to include pull tabs at the back of the shoe to make putting them on even easier and faster.